Fair Division with Two-Sided Preferences: Justified Envy-Freeness

 Apply Algorithm~\ref{alg:twoteams} to $\mathcal{P}^*$ and $v$.
 Let $A$ denote the resulting allocation.
 The allocation $A$ is EF1 \citep[Prop.~3.2]{BiloCaFl22}.
-To show that $A$ is justified EF, assume first that the leftmost lumpy tie over $\mathcal{P}^*$ is a player $y_i$ for some $i \in [\ell]$.
-Every player $z_k$ for $k\in [h]$, as well as every player $y_j$ with $j > i$, is already allocated to her favorite team.
-Consider a player $y_j$ with $j \leq i$ who is allocated to team~$2$.
-The player $y_j$ may envy a player $y_{j'}$ with $j' \geq i$ who is allocated to team $1$; however, since $v(y_{j'}) \geq v(y_j)$, this envy is not justified.
-The proof proceeds similarly if the leftmost lumpy tie over $\mathcal{P}^*$ is a player $z_i$ for some $i \in [h]$. \end{proof}
+To show that $A$ is justified EF, assume first that the leftmost lumpy tie over $\mathcal{P}^*$ is a participant $y_i$ for some $i \in [\ell]$.
+Every participant $z_k$ for $k\in [h]$, as well as every participant $y_j$ with $j > i$, is already allocated to her favorite team.
+Consider a participant $y_j$ with $j \leq i$ who is allocated to team~$2$.
+The participant $y_j$ may envy a participant $y_{j'}$ with $j' \geq i$ who is allocated to team $1$; however, since $v(y_{j'}) \geq v(y_j)$, this envy is not justified.
+The proof proceeds similarly if the leftmost lumpy tie over $\mathcal{P}^*$ is a participant $z_i$ for some $i \in [h]$. \end{proof}